-The charity has tirelessly called on UK Governments to collect data on secondary breast cancer to improve diagnosis, treatment, and support, most recently calling for a national secondary breast cancer audit as part of their 2020 campaign.
+The charity has tirelessly called on UK governments to collect data on secondary breast cancer to improve diagnosis, treatment, and support.
+Most recently, it called for a national secondary breast cancer audit as part of its 2020 campaign.

 Baroness Delyth Morgan, Chief Executive at Breast Cancer Now, said:

-“We’ve repeatedly called on UK governments to gather vital data to enable us to understand the needs of people living with secondary breast cancer, who often share feeling overlooked and forgotten.
+“We’ve repeatedly called on UK governments to gather vital data to enable us to understand the needs of people living with secondary breast cancer, who often share that they feel overlooked and forgotten.

 “Now, Governments in Scotland and Northern Ireland must follow suit and implement similar audits so that no patients are left behind.”

 Anyone interested in supporting Breast Cancer Now’s campaigning to ensure that everyone affected by breast cancer receives the best possible treatment, services, support and care, can find out more and sign up at: breastcancernow.org/get-involved/campaign-us

 Breast Cancer Now’s free Living With Secondary Breast Cancer Online course is available 24/7 and offers those living with the incurable disease, emotional wellbeing, support and information - and the chance to connect with others who share similar uncertainties and challenges.